 Our global economy remains stalled at a critical juncture.
 Well-known social and environmental threats have been ignored in favor of a short-sighted economic system.
 The negative side effects are piling up – runaway climate change, natural resource depletion, increasing inequality, diminishing social safety nets and a widening gap between rich and poor.

-We have published the Impact Measurement guidance document
+We have published the Principles of Impact Reporting for Financial Institutions

 We need to measure what matters